Holyoke Street Railway: Buses

 Despite building new carbarns specifically for its rail fleet, the company gradually began introducing buses to their routes beginning in 1921, in response to ridership changes after the First World War.
 "Motorization" rapidly accelerated for Holyoke and its competitors in the late 1930s in response to new highway construction which removed old track, and the last trolley cars ceased service in 1937, with all but one of the 50 remaining cars burned as an expedient way to obtain the remaining metal for scrap.
 By the 1960s the number of buses would peak at a fleet of 75, with 100 full-time drivers.

 By the time the Pioneer Valley Transit Authority was initially chartered in 1974, Holyoke and many of its former traction counterparts had already been seeing dramatically reduced revenue.
 With the new regional authorities being established, the Massachusetts Legislature issued a survey to all bus carriers in the state with regular passenger service.
-In 1972, the Company reportedly $1,042,773 in revenue but had operating costs of $1,000,808 with $762,449 dollars in outstanding debt.
+In 1972, the Company reportedly $1,042,773 in revenue but had operating costs of $1,000,808 with $762,449 in outstanding debt.
 It had the third most passengers per year of all bus lines surveyed with 2,668,326 passengers carried in 1972, eclipsed only by the Worcester Bus Company and Springfield Street Railway.
 Nevertheless more than half of the company's revenue came from school bus contracts, which allowed the system to maintain its route service at that time.
 The continued closure of factories and mills, and the prevalence of automobiles, reduced usage substantially and the company would ultimately join the Pioneer Valley Transit Authority in 1977 as a contractor rather than competing with the new system.